WhatsApp marketing: Best practices and strategies for 2024

 3. Identify key use cases and message types

-Take a look at your current marketing strategy and funnel and determine where you can best use WhatsApp to boost engagement.
+Look at your current marketing strategy and funnel and determine where you can best use WhatsApp to boost engagement.
 Perhaps you struggle with lead generation, or your conversion rate is low.

 Part of this process should be to identify the types of messages that you will use, for example: list messages for booking appointments or displaying past orders, CTA buttons for easy replies, maps for location services, and other rich media to add value to your interactions.